alltagshack/miniMidiOut/README.md

 # midiSynth

-A fast midi input to audio output synthesizer.
+A fast midi input to audio output synthesizer with a delay of 70 - 120ms on Pi1.

 ## build